alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 This means that outside collaborators can build the documentation locally with the community edition, and when they push their changes, your CI pipeline will build it with Insiders.
-When using [built-in plugins] exclusive to Insiders, we recommend to use the [group] plugin.
+When using [built-in plugins] exclusive to Insiders, we recommend using the [group] plugin.

 See the [getting started guide] for more information.
   [getting started guide]: getting-started.md